-The Overall Expectations for Science for students in Grade 2 are:
+The Overall Expectations for Science for students in Grade 3 are:

-- Students will develop their observational skills by using their senses and selected observational tools. - Students will gather and record observed information in a number of ways - Students will reflect on these findings to identify patterns or connections, make predictions, and test and refine their ideas with increasing accuracy. - Students will explore the way objects and phenomena function and identify parts of a system - Students will gain an understanding of increasingly complex cause and effect relationships. - Students will examine change over time and will recognize that change may be affected by one or more variables. - Students will examine how products and tools have been developed through the application of science concepts. - Students will be aware of different perspectives and ways of organizing the world, and they will be able to consider how these views and customs may have been formulated. - Students will consider ethical issues in sciencerelated contexts and use their learning in science to plan thoughtful and realistic action in order to improve their welfare and that of other living things and the environment. - Students will communicate their ideas or provide explanations using their own scientific experience and that of others.
+- Students will develop their observational skills by using their senses and selected observational tools. - They will gather and record observed information in a number of ways, and they will reflect on these findings to identify patterns or connections, make predictions, and test and refine their ideas with increasing accuracy. - Students will explore the way objects and phenomena function, identify parts of a system, and gain an understanding of increasingly complex cause and effect relationships. - They will examine change over time, and will recognize that change may be affected by one or more variables. - They will examine how products and tools have been developed through the application of science concepts. - They will be aware of different perspectives and ways of organizing the world, and they will be able to consider how these views and customs may have been formulated. - Students will consider ethical issues in sciencerelated contexts and use their learning in science to plan thoughtful and realistic action in order to improve their welfare and that of other living things and the environment. - Students will communicate their ideas or provide explanations using their own scientific experience and that of others.

-The science focused units of inquiry in Grade 2 are the following:
+The science focused units of inquiry in Grade 3 are the following:

-- ★ Healthy Lifestyles

-- ★ Transportation
+- ★ Structures

-- ★ Insects
+- ★ Production

-- ★ Science Everywhere
+- ★ Ecosystems